open-telemetry/community/projects/feature-flag.md

 [OpenFeature](https://openfeature.dev/) is a CNCF Incubating project aiming to standardize feature flags.
 They currently provide 11 open source SDKs in various languages and support more than 10 feature flagging backends.
-OpenFeature has had contributions from over 50 companies and is actively developed by a combination of end users, feature flagging vendors, and platform providers.
+OpenFeature has had contributions from over 50 companies and is actively developed by a combination of end users, feature flagging vendors, and platform providers (see the list of [interested parties](https://openfeature.dev/community/interested-parties)).

 OpenFeature provides observability data via OpenTelemetry hooks.
 A hook is an OpenFeature plugin which may execute logic at various stages of the feature flag evaluation process.